goreleaser/goreleaser/www/docs/customization/builds.md

 !!! success "GoReleaser Pro"
     The prebuilt builder is a [GoReleaser Pro feature](/pro/).

-Since GoReleaser Pro v0.179.0, it is possible to import pre-built binaries into the GoReleaser lifecycle.
+It is also possible to import pre-built binaries into the GoReleaser lifecycle.

 Reasons you might want to do that include: